by Melissa Mesku

 It turns out there was.
 At the third coworking space she worked from, she met Jon.
 “I was like, ‘Yeah, I’ll be coming here for a while,’” she said.
 Before the week was over, she and Jon had made plans to meet outside of work.

-There’s a saying to the effect that people cowork because they get lonely working in their pajamas in bed.
-Let’s just be blunt.
-Some people get out of bed so they can find someone to bring back to it.
+It’s a truism that people get into coworking because they got lonely working in their pajamas in bed.
+But let’s just be blunt: a real motivation for getting out of bed is to find someone to bring back to it.
 In a recent New York Times article “In Defense of Tinder,” psychology professor Eli J. Finkel explained, “Singles typically… want to have fun, meet interesting people, feel sexual attraction and, at some point, settle into a serious relationship.
 And all of that begins with a quick and dirty assessment of rapport and chemistry that occurs when people first meet face to face.”
 His defense of Tinder is specifically in its ability to bring people together in real life.
 Ahem, that’s what coworking has been doing since its inception.

 For a large percentage of people who work from coworking spaces, the big draw isn’t wifi and coffee.
 It’s to be around other people.
 They meet people to bounce ideas off of.
 They meet people and become friends with them.
 And they meet people who could become something more.